Large dataset upload and download

 - Downloading feature data close to or larger than 64 MB

-For detailed explanations about the relationship of heap size and large upload and download datasets, see the Heap size section of Web tool properties advanced settings.
+For detailed explanations about the relationship of heap size and large upload and download datasets, see Web tool properties advanced settings - heap size.

 When downloading large feature data, the maximum number of records returned by the server should also be considered.
 The default record size is 1000.
 If the number of records returned will be more than 1000, you can do the following: